salahjebali/DeepLearningApplications_labs/lab2/README.md

 The  `notebook `, for reproducibility, can be found [here](https://colab.research.google.com/drive/169A6w8POVtu0sX4nuURDyp5-mFT_zJZL?authuser=1#scrollTo=vB_KmNNENCWA) as well.

-# Exercise 1: A baseline MLP
+# Exercise 1: GPT applied to Dante Alighieri's Divina Commedia

 In this first exercise you will train a small autoregressive GPT model for character generation (the one used by Karpathy in his video) to generate text in the style of Dante Aligheri.
 Use this [file](https://archive.org/stream/ladivinacommedia00997gut/1ddcd09.txt), which contains the entire text of Dante's Inferno (note: you will have to delete some introductory text at the top of the file before training).
 Train the model for a few epochs, monitor the loss, and generate some text at the end of training.
 Qualitatively evaluate the results.